DRMPN/ajax-video-transcoder/README.md

 ## Overview

-A secure and user-friendly web application that allows authorized users to convert WebM videos to MP4 format with a seamless interface, real-time feedback, and reliable file handling, ensuring a smooth and efficient transcoding experience.
+A secure and intuitive web platform that enables users to convert WebM videos to MP4 format with ease.
+It offers a seamless experience through real-time processing feedback, protected access via user authentication, and reliable file handling, making video conversion efficient and accessible for authorized users.

 ## Table of Contents